nthnerr/Joos/README.md

 1. Select your **Composition** in the Project panel.
 2. Click **START EXPORT**.
-3. Choose where to save your file.
+3. Choose your destination.
-4. The status will return to **SYSTEM READY** once the export is done.
+4. The status will return to **SYSTEM READY** once the MP4 is finished.

 ## Technical Specs
 * **Format:** MP4 (H.264 / AAC)
 * **Quality:** High Profile (CRF 18)
-* **Settings:** Balanced for high visual fidelity and efficient file sizes.
+* **Platform:** Compatible with Windows and macOS.

 ---
 *Created by [nthnerr](https://github.com/nthnerr/Joos)*